jd0x/docs/manual/paid-clusters/index.rst

    - Provisioning

+A paid cluster is a Hasura cluster running on dedicated infrastructure managed by Hasura.

+Currently only Digital Ocean is supported as a cloud provider.
+Other cloud providers are coming soon!

+The configuration of the cluster is declarative, and hence can be version controlled in a Hasura project.

-A paid Hasura cluster is a cluster hosted on infrastructure managed by Hasura.
+..
+A paid cluster is a Hasura cluster hosted on infrastructure managed by Hasura.

 .. note::